 The Underground Chapel of Our Lady is one of the oldest parts of the abbey, dating from the late 10th century.
 Once you have had a look around, walk back along the ramparts from the Tour du Nord for sweeping views out over the bay.

-Suggested Mont Saint-Michel itinerary
+Suggested itineraries featuring Mont Saint-Michel

 This sample itinerary will give you an idea of what is possible when you travel in Mont Saint-Michel, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.